EVBTales/EVBTales/AuburnE1.md

 As you are steeling your courage to join the battle, something catches your eye amongst the rubble.
 Digging through some more hot embers, you find what appears to be an egg encrusted with gold and jewels.
 This is why the dragon is attacking the city.
 Someone took its egg.
 You heft up the heavy weight of the egg and begin towards the battle as fast as you can.
 As the dragon notices you and sees the egg, it leaves the battle and starts towards you.
 You set down the egg and begin running the opposite direction, unsure of how the dragon will react.

 The dragon reaches the egg and gently nudges it with its muzzle.
 Seemingly satisfied that it is okay, it looks up at you and nods its head.
-“Thank you, friend.”
+“Thank you, Mirza.”
 It then picks up the egg in its mouth and laboriously takes to the air and disappears into the distance.

 “What did you do that for?
 We almost had it!
 Do you know how many rare parts are in a dragon?”
 Fable yells at you.